MattHatwey/Manemo/chapter5.md

 After that was the members of Easter Land and Harvest Time.

-This went on for a few hours.

 Last was Mira, Castor, Rigel, Vega, and Orion.

+This went on for maybe 5 hours, until 3:30PM.

 "Should we eat lunch?
 I'm kinda hungry..." said a few Manemos.
 Legendaria agreed.